-An important strategy to overcoming energy drink addiction is to avoid having these beverages in the household or socializing with persons who use them.
+An important strategy for overcoming energy drink addiction is to avoid having these beverages in the household or socializing with persons who use them.
 Creating a support system and stress management are also important techniques to overcome this form of addiction.

-The biggest risk factors for energy drink addiction are the following:
+The biggest risk factors for energy drink addiction are the following.

 Energy drink addiction is treated, like other types of addiction, with detox and rehab, which also includes therapy.
 The first stage of the treatment process is detox, when a person stops using the addictive agent.
 This is the part when withdrawal symptoms may occur.
 Detox is usually performed in a medically supervised setting in a rehab center.
 Patients may receive medications if their withdrawal symptoms are severe.
 Although pharmaceutical therapy for energy drink addiction doesn’t exist, some medications may help alleviate the symptoms of withdrawal.